-We use the term "refugee" in a broad way, not referring to legal status, but to the more general experience of forced migration.
+1 We use the term "refugee" in a broad way, not referring to legal status, but to the more general experience of forced migration.
 A refugee who plans to seek asylum is a person who has fled but who has not necessarily already officially applied for asylum - in contrast to asylum seekers.

 - 2 There are some exceptions in the application of this first-State regulation in the Dublin space.
-It does not apply to minors, to individuals who have nuclear family members in a specific European State or to persons who have a valid visa in another European State than the one they have arrived in (Barbou des Places 2004). - 3 Contrary to hypothetico-deductive studies that verify or falsify hypotheses that are elaborated prior collecting empirical data, Grounded Theory elaborates sociological analyses and theory by departing, in an inductive way, from the empirical material collected.
+It does not apply to minors, to individuals who have nuclear family members in a specific European State or to persons who have a valid visa in another European State than the one they have arrived in (Barbou des Places 2004). - Contrary to hypothetico-deductive studies that verify or falsify hypotheses that are elaborated prior collecting empirical data, Grounded Theory elaborates sociological analyses and theory by departing, in an inductive way, from the empirical material collected.
 It is therefore particularly suited for shedding light on perspectives that often remain absent from main discourses, such as in our study the perspective of refugees themselves. - 4 The biographical approach was developed in the Chicago School in the 1910s by William Isaac Thomas and Florian Znaniecki (1918-1920) and was reintroduced in Western Europe in the late 1960s and early 1970s (Bertaux 2016, Schütze 2014, Delcroix 2019).
 It analyzes the way social and individual phenomena are interconnected: on the one hand, how social structures shape individuals' lives, and on the other hand, how individuals contribute to (re) shaping social structures.
 In a much stronger way than questionnaires or semi-directed interviews, biographical narratives encourage interviewees to freely recall their life course experiences along their own subjective point of view.
 Biographical interviews give a diachronic perspective into individual action and social processes, showing the development of social dynamics over time.
 They are particularly relevant in migration research, as they enable connecting experiences gathered in one's home and host country (Delcroix and Pape 2010, Pape 2020).
 Biographical interviews are often completed by ethnographic observations, in which diachronic insights are crossed with the observation of concrete actions in a synchronic perspective (Bertaux 2016).
 The method of biographical policy evaluation focusses on the experience of specific policies on the individual and family level.
 While collecting the biographical interviews discussed in this article, we proceeded in two phases.
 In a first phase, we invited our interviewees to freely tell their life story.
 In a second phase, we asked them more specifically about their experience in fields that are related to the Dublin Convention and different social policies in France: their asylum application, housing, learning of the French language, education, access to the labor field, access to information about one's rights, access to French citizenship, support in childcare, etc. - 5 The Migreval database is a qualitative databank that was created in 2015 at the University of Strasbourg in cooperation with the Goethe University in Frankfurt am Main.
 It gathers biographical interviews with migrants who have arrived in France and Germany from the 1950s to today as well as semi-structured interviews with professionals, politicians or members of civil society supporting migrants.
-These interviews are transcribed, reread and approved by the interviewees, then anonymized and pseudonymised (all identifying information being removed) and, lastly, added to the databank (in French, German and English).
-Because of the sensitivity of the material and of ethical issues that arise, the databank, of which there are essentially no other examples in France and Germany, is only accessible to a limited group of researchers, as defined in cooperation with the University of Strasbourg.
-The interviews are collected by the participants of a Franco-German network currently comprising about 25 junior and senior researchers as well as Master 1 and Master 2 students in Strasbourg and Frankfurt.
-The interviews are conducted using a common interview guideline that focuses on the biographical experiences related to the arrival and integration of migrants in France and Germany.
-This article thereby grasps on material that was gathered on a collective basis (for more information on the project see https://migreval. hypotheses.org/).
+These interviews are transcribed, reread and approved by the interviewees. then anonymized and pseudonymised (all identifying information being removed) and, lastly, added to the databank (in French, German and English).
+Because of the sensitivity of the material and of ethical issues that arise, the databank, of which there are essentially no other examples in France and Germany, is only accessible to a limited group of researchers, as defined in cooperation with the University of Strasbour The interviews are collected by the participants of hypotheses.org/).